tedpearson/ForecastMetrics/README.md

 sources in VictoriaMetrics or InfluxDB.

 I currently use [VictoriaMetrics](https://victoriametrics.com) as my time series database.
-Because of that, this project does a few things specificly to support it:
+Because of that, this project does a few things specifically to support it:
 - Uses the influx 1.x Go client (VictoriaMetrics only supports Basic auth, not Token)
 - Writes hourly sunup information
 - Uses no retention policies (not supported in VictoriaMetrics)